mParticle/docs/src/pages/guides/data-subject-requests/index.md

 #### What data is deleted?

-In addition to data directly stored by mParticle, such as historical event batches, audience data and profiles, mParticle will also delete data in your managed Data Warehouse integrations:
+In response to a data subject erasure request, mParticle deletes the data it stored, such as historical event batches, audience data, and profiles.
-* Amazon Redshift
-* Google BigQuery
-* Snowflake

-These methods access data indexed for GDPR starting on May 25, 2018.
-If you need to affect historical data, please contact your success manager.

-We cannot delete data that has already been forwarded to a partner, via an event or audience integration.
+mParticle cannot delete data that has already been forwarded to a partner, via an event or audience integration.

 A delete request will also not prevent additional data concerning the subject from being received and processed by mParticle.
 If the data subject wishes to prevent all future data processing, they will likely need to take additional steps, for example, ceasing to use your service/app.